nsercresnet/storymaps/content/story/scaling/challenge_1/challenge1.md

 - The heterogeneity of the environment does not guarantee that data points collected reflect the true spatial and temporal variability that exists in the ecosystem being studied.

-This section will describe the challenges and best practices of collecting soil carbon data from two different ecosystems \- salt marshes along the Bay of Fundy and forests and agricultural land in the Northwest Territories.”
+This section will describe the challenges and best practices of collecting soil carbon data from two different ecosystems \- salt marshes along the Bay of Fundy and forests and agricultural land in the Northwest Territories.”-->

+When studying ecosystems, scientists often collect data in the field.
+For example, soil samples can be taken in the field to estimate how much carbon there is in a particular location.
+Often, we use local field data together with models to understand what may be happening over a larger area.

+Below we show two case studies where NSERC ResNet scientists collected and processed soil carbon data in two ecosystems: salt marshes along the Bay of Fundy and forests and farmlands in the Northwest Territories.